 Some people believe that because vitamin C is water-soluble, it is safe to take in high doses.
 While it is best to not exceed the recommended upper intake level of 2,000 mg a day, the most serious possible consequence of an intake above this dosage is diarrhea.

 Vitamin C is an important part of a healthy diet.
 It is not a miracle drug, and may cause harm if taken in extreme excess.
 A well-balanced, varied diet will ensure that you receive more than enough vitamin C to prevent scurvy and other potential health problems.

-For lots more information on Vitamin C and other vitamins, check out the links on the next page.
+For lots more information on Vitamin C and other vitamins, check out the links below.